stijn-dejongh/lovecraft_public_domain/manuscript/under_pyramids.md

 linked together with unyielding cords.
 A stifling gag was forced into my mouth, and a blindfold fastened tightly over my eyes.
-Then, as the Arabs bore me aloft on their shoulders and began a jouncing descent of the pyramid, I heard the taunts of my late guide Abdul, who mocked and jeered delightedly in his hollow voice, and assured me that I was soon to have my "magic powers " put to a supreme test which would quickly remove any egotism I might have gained through triumphing over all the tests offered by America and Europe.
+Then, as the Arabs bore me aloft on their shoulders and began a jouncing descent of the pyramid, I heard the taunts of my late guide Abdul, who mocked and jeered delightedly in his hollow voice, and assured me that I was soon to have my _"magic powers"_ put to a supreme test which would quickly remove any egotism I might have gained through triumphing over all the tests offered by America and Europe.
 Egypt, he reminded me, is very old; and full of inner mysteries and antique powers not even conceivable to the experts of today, whose devices had so uniformly failed to entrap me.

 How far or in what direction I was carried, I cannot tell; for the circumstances were all against the formation of any accurate judgment.
 I know, however, that it could not have been a great distance; since my bearers at no point hastened beyond a walk, yet kept me aloft a surprisingly short time.
 It is this perplexing brevity which makes me feel almost like shuddering whenever I think of Gizeh and its plateau--for one is oppressed by hints of the closeness to every-day tourist routes of what existed then and must exist still.

 The evil abnormality I speak of did not become manifest at first.
 Setting me down on a surface which I recognised as sand rather than rock, my captors passed a rope around my chest and dragged me a few feet to a ragged opening in the ground, into which they presently lowered me with much rough handling.
 For apparent aeons I bumped against the stony irregular sides of a narrow hewn well which I took to be one of the numerous burial shafts of the plateau until the prodigious, almost incredible depth of it robbed me of all bases of conjecture.

 The horror of the experience deepened with every dragging second.
 That any descent through the sheer solid rock could be so vast without reaching the core of the planet itself, or that any rope made by man could be so long as to dangle me in these unholy and seemingly fathomless profundities of nether earth, were beliefs of such grotesqueness that it was easier